DEFENSIBLE SPACE INSPECTIONS - ASSEMBLY BILL 38 (AB-38)

 AB-38 Defensible Space Inspections and Compliance Reports for Real Estate Transactions in High or Very High Fire Hazard Severity Zone.

-Is my property located within the jurisdictional responsibility of Ventura County Fire Department?
+Prior to requesting an AB38 Defensible Space Inspection, please verify that the property is located within the jurisdictional responsibility of the Ventura County Fire Department.

 The Ventura County Fire Department (VCFD) is responsible for inspections of properties in the cities of Camarillo, Moorpark, Ojai, Port Hueneme, Santa Paula, Simi Valley, Thousand Oaks, and the unincorporated area of Ventura County.

-The APN is required when completing the AB-38 DSI Request Form.
+You will need your Ventura County Assessor Parcel Number (APN) to complete the AB38 DSI request form.
 If you do not know the APN, please check your property tax statement, or the Assessors site at: https://assessor.countyofventura.org/research/propertyinfo.asp

 How do I request an AB-38 DSI?